-Folger Education offers lesson plans on Shakespeare's frequently taught plays, as well as lessons on introducing Shakespeare.
-Try the two lesson plans below, then, for more lesson plans on Henry IV, Part 1, visit the Lesson Plans Archive.
+Folger Education offers teaching modules on Shakespeare's frequently taught plays, as well as modules on introducing Shakespeare.
+Try the modules below, or, for more modules for Henry IV, Part 1, visit the Teaching Modules Archive.

 "Fathers and Sons"

 In this lesson plan, you'll cover NCTE standards 3, 4, and 8.
 This lesson is designed as an introduction to the play; it encourages students to think about a major theme of the play and how it connects with their own lives.

 The Folger edition of Henry IV, Part 1 includes facing-page notes and illustrations throughout the play; background information on the play, Shakespeare's life, theater, and times; notes on unfamiliar language, or words that meant something different in Shakespeare's day; and a scholarly assessment of the plays in light of today's interests and concerns.Request a desk copy of this edition from Simon & Schuster